 Working methods for the Conference Preparatory Meeting

-1 Studies of regulatory, technical, operational and procedural matters will be undertaken by the Study Groups, as appropriate.
+A1.1 Studies of regulatory, technical, operational and procedural matters shall be undertaken by the Study Groups, as appropriate.

-2 CPM will normally hold two sessions during the interval between WRCs.
+A1.2 The CPM shall hold two sessions during the interval between WRCs.

-2.1 The first session will be for the purpose of coordinating the work programmes of the relevant ITU-R Study Groups, and preparing a draft structure for the CPM Report, based on the agenda for the next two WRCs, and for taking into account any directives which may have come from the previous WRC.
-This first session will be of short duration (in general, no more than two days) and will normally be held straight after the end of the preceding WRC).
-The Study Group Chairmen and Vice-Chairmen will be invited to participate.
+A1.2.1 The first session will be for the purpose of coordinating the work programmes of the relevant ITU-R Study Groups, and preparing a draft structure for the CPM Report, based on the agenda for the next and subsequent WRCs, and for taking into account any directives which may have come from the previous WRC.
+This first session shall be of short duration (in general, no more than two days) and should normally be held immediately after the end of the preceding WRC).
+The Study Group Chairmen and Vice-Chairmen should participate.

-2.2 The first session will identify issues for study in preparation for the next WRC and, to the extent necessary, for the subsequent WRC.
-These issues should be derived from the draft and provisional Conference agendas and should, as far as possible, be self-contained and independent.
-For each issue a single ITU-R group (which could be a Study Group, Task Group or Working Party, etc.) should be identified to take responsibility for the preparatory work, inviting input and/or participation from other concerned* ITU-R groups as necessary.
+A1.2.2 The first session shall identify the topics for study in preparation for the next WRC and, to the extent necessary, for the subsequent WRC.
+These topics shall be derived exclusively from the next WRC agenda and the subsequent WRC preliminary agenda and should, as far as possible, be self-contained and independent.
+For each topic a single ITU-R group (which could be a Study Group or Working Party, etc.) should be identified to take responsibility (as the responsible group) for the preparatory work, inviting input and/or participation from other concerned ITU-R groups as necessary.
 As far as possible, existing groups should be used for this purpose, with new groups being established only where this is considered to be necessary.

-2.3 The first session, under certain circumstances, may decide to establish a Working Party of the CPM to deal with regulatory and procedural issues, if identified.

-2. 4 The second session will be for the purpose of preparing the report for the next WRC.
-The second session will be of adequate duration to accomplish the necessary work (at least one week but not exceeding two weeks).
-It will be scheduled to allow publication of the Final Report in the six official languages of the Union six months before the next WRC.
+A1.2.3 The second session shall prepare the CPM Report for the next WRC.
+The second session shall/will be of adequate duration to accomplish the necessary work (at least one week but not exceeding two weeks).
+It shall be scheduled to allow publication of the CPM Report in the six official languages of the Union at least five months before the next WRC.

 The deadline for submission of contributions where translation is required is two months prior to the second session of the CPM.
+The deadline for submission of contributions not requiring translation is 1600 hours UTC, 14 calendar days prior to the start of the second session of the CPM.

+A1.2.4 A preliminary draft of the Report of the BR Director to the next WRC on unresolved difficulties or inconsistencies encountered in the application of the Radio Regulations, which require consideration by the WRC, should be submitted to the second session for information purpose only.

-The deadline for submission of contributions not requiring translation is 1600 hours UTC, 14 calendar days prior to the start of the meeting.2.5 Meetings of the ITU-R groups identified (i.e. the responsible groups) should be scheduled to facilitate maximum participation by all interested members, avoiding as far as possible any overlap of meetings that might have an adverse impact on the effective participation of Member States.
-The groups should base their output on existing material plus new contributions.
-The final reports of the responsible groups may be submitted directly to the CPM process, normally at the CPM Management Team meeting, or exceptionally via the relevant Study Group.
+A1.2.5 Meetings of the responsible ITU-R groups should be scheduled to facilitate maximum participation by all interested members, avoiding as far as possible any overlap of meetings that might have an adverse impact on the effective participation of Member States.
+The final reports of the responsible groups shall be submitted directly to the CPM process, in time for consideration at the CPM Management Team meeting, or exceptionally via the relevant Study Group.

+A1.2.6 Responsible groups [shall]/[are encouraged to] identify any new issues/topics for study to be considered under the standing agenda item in accordance with WRC Resolution 86 (currently agenda item 7) not later than their penultimate meeting prior to the second session of the CPM in order to provide the ITU Members sufficient time to establish their position and prepare contributions for the second session.

-2.6 In order to facilitate the understanding by all participants of the contents of the draft CPM Report, an executive summary for each issue(see § 2.4 above) will be developed by the responsible groupand used by BR for informing the regional groups throughout that WRC study cycle, with the final summary being prepared for the final draft CPM text by the responsible group and included in the CPM Report.
+A1.2.7 In order to facilitate the understanding by all participants of the contents of the draft CPM Report, executive summaries (see § A1.2.3 above) shall be developed by the responsible group.